publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptA/m__us_usc_t7_s1308–3.md

     (a) __In general__

         Any person who is not a citizen of the United States or an alien lawfully admitted into the United States for permanent residence under the Immigration and Nationality Act ([8 U.S.C.
 1101][/us/usc/t8/s1101] et seq.) shall be ineligible to receive any type of loans or payments made available under title I of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8701][/us/usc/t7/s8701] et seq.\], the Agricultural Market Transition Act \[[7 U.S.C.
+8701][/us/usc/t7/s8701] et seq.\], title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9001][/us/usc/t7/s9001] et seq.\], the Agricultural Market Transition Act \[[7 U.S.C.
 7201][/us/usc/t7/s7201] et seq.\], the Commodity Credit Corporation Charter Act ([15 U.S.C.
 714][/us/usc/t15/s714] et seq.), or subtitle D of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3831][/us/usc/t16/s3831] et seq.), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  or under any contract entered into under title XII \[[16 U.S.C.
 3801][/us/usc/t16/s3801] et seq.\], with respect to any commodity produced, or land set aside from production, on a farm that is owned or operated by such person, unless such person is an individual who is providing land, capital, and a substantial amount of personal labor in the production of crops on such farm.

     (b) __Corporations or other entities__